oselo3/hello-world/README.md

 # hello-world
-Me learning hoe to use git &amp; GitHub
+Me learning how to use git &amp; GitHub